Understanding Heroin Addiction

 Dual Diagnosis Treatment for Heroin Addiction and Mental Health Disorders

 A licensed professional will conduct necessary assessments to determine whether a co-occurring disorder exists.
 Once this has been determined, dual diagnosis treatment for heroin addiction and mental health disorders can begin.
 Dual diagnosis treatment involves addressing both conditions simultaneously.
 It is important for the client to understand how they impact one another and affect their recovery.
 Someone with heroin addiction and schizophrenia will face different challenges than someone with heroin addiction and depression.
 Treating both together can reduce the risk of relapse and support recovery.
-If one is treated but not the other, there are still underlying factors that may trigger relapse.

 Learn More About How to Get Help